Trivikrama Mahadeva: Career

 Mahadeva had buried around a thousand bodies when he had to bury his Thatha.
 After facing this personal loss, Mahadeva took it upon himself to garland each body he buried and accord whatever respect that he could to the deceased.
 Although he was paid Rs.
 200 for each body, he earned only Rs.
 25 per body after covering all expenses required for burial.
 All the bodies he buried had to be autopsied, certified and buried properly.
 He had a horse-driven cart that helped him in ferrying bodies, and he operated in relative obscurity until the Kannada magazine Sudha discovered him and published a story about his life.
 He was also the subject of a television documentary.
 This exposure lead to him being awarded the title of Kaliyuga Trivikrama, making his proper name Trivikrama Mahadeva.

 In 1982, while burying the remains of people who had died when the Gangaram's building crashed in Bangalore, he slipped and fell into the grave and was covered by a heap of bodies.
 He was rescued when he managed to draw the attention of the undertaker, who pulled Mahadeva from the bodies.

 In 1991, he was selected to ferry the body of Sivarasan, one of the people responsible for planning the assassination of the former Indian Prime Minister, Rajiv Gandhi.
 Sivarasan was killed in police firing in a house in Konanakunte, a suburb of Bangalore.
 The police wanted to cremate Sivarasan's body in complete secrecy and selected Mahadeva for the job.
 Mahadeva's horse-driven cart was escorted with 2 police jeeps and the body was cremated in an electric crematorium.

-Current situation
+Death

-Mahadeva still lives in poverty and was even forced to sell his horse and cart as well as his Chief Minister's gold medal to raise money to pay off some debts.
-More recently, the Mayor of Bangalore donated him Rs.
+Mahadeva lived in poverty and was even forced to sell his horse and cart as well as his Chief Minister's gold medal to raise money to pay off some debts.
+At one point, the Mayor of Bangalore donated him Rs.
 25000 to buy a three-wheeled vehicle.
 The Indian Railways have also provided him with a cell phone and well-wishers have provide him with free petrol.
-His son Praveen accompanies him to the burials during weekends and vacations.
+His son Praveen used to accompany him to the burials during weekends and vacations.

+Mahadeva, who suffered from stage three lung cancer, died on 14 July 2022 at the age of 60.